 +65 6212 1000

-To understand the future, sometimes we have to look in the rearview mirror.
+As California readies for its November referendum, the first public test of the marijuana-legalization issue, it makes sense for Americans to have a look in the rearview mirror.
 The current prohibition on marijuana consumption exactly parallels the 1920s alcohol prohibition.

 Every year, a widely consumed illegal substance makes potential criminals of millions and actual criminals of hundreds of thousands.
 And like booze during Prohibition, this substance, marijuana, is the easy revenue of organized crime, contributing tens of billions of dollars to growers, who commit a variety of bad acts both at home and abroad.

 How much money is made from this single illegal substance?
 In fairness, nobody knows for sure.
-"Illegal" means that hard data are hard to come by.
-However, we do know that there are anywhere from 25 million to 60 million U.S. consumers (depending on how likely survey respondents are to tell the whole truth), and at an average cost of $5 per cigarette, factoring in one per day for each user, total spending on marijuana may add up to $45 billion to $110 billion a year.
+"Illegal" means hard data are difficult to come by.
+We do know, however, that according to recent figures, U.S. consumers number anywhere from 25 million to 60 million (depending on how likely survey respondents are to tell the whole truth), and at an average cost of $5 per cigarette (and factoring in one per day for each user), total spending on marijuana may add up to $45 billion to $110 billion a year.

 There are about 170 million users of alcohol in the U.S. and 16 million users of marijuana.
-This 10-to-1 ratio is because alcohol is legal and marijuana is not.
-If we legalize marijuana, everyone (even anti-prohibitionists) agrees we will have far more users.
+This 10-to-1 ratio exists because alcohol is legal and marijuana is not.
+If we legalize marijuana, everyone agrees (even anti-prohibitionists) that we will have far more users.
 Ooooh, just think of all that revenue.
 Except we already have a working model for a legal intoxicant we collect taxes for.
 Let’s see how well that works:

-The latest studies show that the U.S. collects about $8 billion yearly in taxes from alcohol.
-The problem is, the total cost to the U.S. in 2008 due to alcohol-related problems was $185 billion, and the government pays about 38% of that cost (about $72 billion), all due to consequences of alcohol consumption, according to the National Institute on Alcohol Abuse & Alcholism.
-For every dollar the government collects in alcohol taxes, it expends about $9 (for such things as Medicare and Medicaid treatment for alcohol-related health troubles, long-term rehabilitation treatment, unemployment costs, and Welfare).
-Does that seem like a model for emulation?
+Studies show that the U.S. collects about $8 billion yearly in taxes from alcohol.
+The problem is, the total cost to the U.S. in 2008 due to alcohol-related problems was $185 billion, and the government pays about 38% of that cost (approximately $72 billion), all due to consequences of alcohol consumption, according to the National Institute on Alcohol Abuse & Alcoholism.
+For every dollar the government collects in alcohol taxes, it expends about $9 (for such things as Medicare and Medicaid treatment for alcohol-related health troubles, long-term rehabilitation treatment, unemployment costs, and welfare).
+Does that seem like a model to emulate?